jedpep/ReCookie/README.md

 # ReCookie

-ReCookie is a tool used to refresh/generate new cookies from pre-existing cookies.
+Made this cuz I was bored, used to refresh/generate cookies from pre-existing cookies

 This works entirely from cookies, no passwords and usernames meaning no login captchas :)